Articles for tag: health, law, manifestation, physical, psychiatry, S63, section 63, treatment

 Beyond Nuclear Shadows – Navigating Trust and Secrecy

 I only found out today about this major cover up in the history of the world.
 I’m like “How on earth can one cover up a major nuclear disaster?!”
 But then my mind immediately drifted on to cover-ups in health services.
-If ‘they’ can cover-up a nuclear disaster in Russia, it shows the might of ...
+If ‘they’ can cover-up a nuclear disaster in Russia, it shows the might of political forces.
+Some do not believe that a major cover-up could happen in UK health services.
+I’m not so sure.
+Enough distraction or lateral-thinking, if ...

 Dream or reality?

 In this article I focus mainly on public sector health care consultations.
-It is an open ‘secret’ that UK public health services are: short of staff, doctors are overworked, many groups of staff are suffering with burnout, clinic sessions are quite time-limited, follow-up visits are few and far between, patients are often not given sufficient ...
+It is an open ‘secret’ that UK public health services are: short of staff, doctors are overworked, many groups of staff are suffering with burnout, clinic sessions are quite time-limited, follow-up visits are few and far between, patients are often not given sufficient time and support to ask questions.
+Following a concentrated first consultation for between 45 to 60 minutes, it is difficult for patients to remember all ...